 Espresso vs Latte: The Differences

-The major factor separating a latte from an espresso is the addition of steamed and lightly frothed milk.
+The major factor when considering an espresso vs a latte is the addition of steamed and lightly frothed milk.
 Lattes are about 60% milk, so the volume of a latte is much greater than an espresso.
 The smallest latte you can order is 8 oz, whereas most espresso is about 2-3 oz when served.

 Flavor differences exist mainly in the creaminess and the very mellow espresso flavor of a latte.
 Espresso has a more robust taste because it’s straight coffee concentrate.